Is it true that the name Kyzylzhar, which they want to give to Petropavlovsk in Kazakhstan, has no historical roots?

-On April 15, 2023, the following text appeared in popular Russian-speaking Telegram channels: “In Kazakhstan they want to rename the city of Petropavlovsk, they have already come up with a certain historical name-Kyzylzhar.
-"The deputies expressed their opinion on the possibility of renaming several cities of Kazakhstan.
-For example, they decided to give the historical name Kyzylzhar to Petropavlovsk."
+On April 15, 2023, the following text appeared in popular Russian-language Telegram channels: “In Kazakhstan they want to rename the city of Petropavlovsk, they have even come up with a certain historical name - Kyzylzhar.
+“The deputies expressed their opinion on the possibility of renaming several cities in Kazakhstan.
+For example, they decided to give Petropavlovsk the historical name Kyzylzhar.”
 The city of Petropavlovsk was founded in 1752 by Peter the Great.
-Before that, there was only a naked steppe in his place. ” The relevant posts published, for example, channels "Truthfulness"(185,000 views at the time of publication),"I am in the know"(68 000) and Putin TG Team (62,000).
+Before that, in its place there was only bare steppe.”
+Relevant posts were published, for example, by the channels “Truthfulness"(185,000 views at the time of publication), "I'm aware"(68,000) and Putin TG Team (62,000).

 Not true